Russell-S-Harper/EXPLORE/README.md

 These are some demos written in the 1990s for DOS x86 and 8-bit computers being ported to the Commander X16.
 One is a 3-D demo; the other a very basic AI demo.

 The 3-D demo was written in 1992 for DOS x86 computers for which I still have the original source code.
-The other, using a very basic AI, is a game long lost to history, the only things left are a few hand-drawn sketches and flowcharts.
+The other AI demo is a game long lost to history – the only things left are a few hand-drawn sketches and flowcharts.

 ## DOSBox